 Manufacturers can use ERP systems to collect data from anywhere along the supply chain to pinpoint bottlenecks and inefficiencies.
 For example, ERP systems can evaluate suppliers by tracking delivery time and order accuracy over time.
 This helps manufacturers determine the fastest and most reliable vendors to work with, minimizing slowdowns when ordering supplies.
 As a result, manufacturers can build a more resilient and reliable operation that reduces lead times for customers.
 Even when faced with global supply chain pressures, manufacturers can use their ERP systems to increase supply chain visibility and provide transparency to customers about the status of their orders, especially if there’s a delay or shortage.

 Additionally, these systems can improve quality control and minimize incorrect or missent orders.
-For example, data validation and automation tools can take human error out of tasks like managing logistics, creating shipping labels, picking goods and packing orders.
-This means manufacturers can be sure each order is accurately processed and dispatched, and customers can remain confident that their orders are in good hands — from initial sale to final delivery.
+For example, data validation and automation tools can take human error out of tasks like managing logistics, creating shipping labels, picking goods, and packing orders.
+This means manufacturers can be sure that each order is accurately processed and dispatched, and customers can remain confident that their orders are in good hands.

 How to Choose the Best Manufacturing ERP

-To select the best manufacturing ERP system, business leaders must understand their own unique needs.
+To select the best manufacturing ERP system, business leaders must first understand what they need.
 By considering the eight steps listed below, leaders can assess potential ERP candidates based on what would best benefit their operation, rather than evaluating a one-size-fits-all list of criteria.
-But even after the choice is made, manufacturers should stay informed about new advancements to make sure they’re using the latest technology, following current best practices and using a system that is capable of scaling in step with their growth.

 Once a business has laid out its needs and goals, these can be matched with the features of an ERP solution.
-For example, if a manufacturer plans to streamline inventory management, it should seek an ERP system with advanced inventory functionalities, such as product sorting, order tracking and warehouse controls.
-However, decision-makers must consider more.
-They should also evaluate the system’s ease of use, integration capabilities with existing systems and long-term scalability.
+If a manufacturer plans to streamline inventory management, it should seek an ERP system with advanced inventory functionalities, such as product sorting, order tracking, and warehouse controls.
+They should also evaluate the system’s ease of use, integration capabilities with existing systems, and long-term scalability.
 Scalability is crucial because it ensures that the type of ERP system chosen can adapt and grow alongside the business, accommodating future expansion and evolving requirements.
 This foresight can help minimize downtime and frustration during the transition and as the business evolves.

 A vendor assessment should be more than a product evaluation.
-Manufacturers must also take into account such factors as the vendor’s reputation, their experience in the manufacturing industry and their customer service capabilities.
-For instance, it’s important to choose a vendor that not only provides a robust ERP system but also offers comprehensive — and rapid — support during implementation and beyond.
-Additionally, manufacturers might want to consider the vendor’s financial stability, how long their product has been on the market and whether they’re committed to updating and improving their ERP system from both a tech and security standpoint.
+Manufacturers must also consider such factors as the vendor’s reputation, its experience in the manufacturing industry, and its customer service capabilities.
+For instance, it’s important to choose a vendor that, in addition to providing a robust ERP system, also offers comprehensive support during implementation and beyond.
+Additionally, manufacturers might want to consider the vendor’s financial stability, how long its product has been on the market, and whether it’s committed to updating and improving their ERP system from both a technology and security standpoint.
+Reference customer testimonials, vendor-provided case studies, and independent reviews can be helpful in this regard.

 Budgeters should also try to identify any potential hidden cost drivers, including data migration and system downtime.
 This total cost should be compared to potential cost savings derived from increased efficiency and productivity.
 If cost savings outweigh the TCO, it’s likely an ERP worth considering.

-Manufacturers should follow the latest trends and innovations in ERP technology and consider ways they can benefit their businesses.
-Sophisticated technology, including cloud computing, artificial intelligence (AI), machine learning and Internet of Things (IoT) devices, can offer significant advantages in terms of scalability, real-time data analysis, predictive maintenance and more.
+Sophisticated technology, including cloud computing, artificial intelligence (AI), machine learning, and internet of Things (IoT) devices, can offer significant advantages in terms of scalability, real-time data analysis, predictive maintenance, and more.

-Implementing an ERP system involves much more than executing a quick system upgrade; it has the potential to fully transform a manufacturing company.
-Therefore, the time and resources required to implement the system should be prominently considered when weighing candidates.
-Once the ERP solution is fully integrated, business leaders can use the system to break down traditionally siloed processes, such as order processing, financials and inventory management, to streamline operations and paint a complete view of the company.
+The time and resources required to implement an ERP system should be prominently considered when weighing candidates.
+Once the ERP solution is fully integrated, business leaders can use the system to break down traditionally siloed processes, such as order processing, financials, and inventory management, to streamline operations and paint a complete view of the company.

 However, the shift from a siloed to an all-inclusive process necessitates a well-crafted implementation plan incorporating collaboration among all stakeholders, from senior management and IT to end users.
-The plan should detail timelines, roles and responsibilities, as well as contingency plans for potential problems — plus the costs and expected economic impact on operations.
-Key to this major change will be managers’ ability to proactively communicate with staff, address their concerns and provide targeted training to ensure smooth adoption of new workflows and responsibilities.
+The plan should detail timelines, roles, and responsibilities, as well as contingency plans for potential problems.
+Key to this major change will be managers’ ability to proactively communicate with staff, address their concerns, and provide targeted training to ensure smooth adoption of new workflows and responsibilities.

 Each ERP system will demand a level of commitment that depends on the degree of integration and the scope of its features.
-The impact of implementation — on both resources and staff — should be a major factor when choosing an ERP system and determining when it should go live.
+The impact of implementation should be a major factor when choosing an ERP system and determining when it should go live.
 After all, the success of an ERP system relies not only on the technology, but on how well it’s implemented and adopted by all users.

 Evaluating potential return on investment (ROI) involves comparing the financial gains resulting from implementing the ERP system against the total cost of ownership.
-Given the significant investment — in capital, time and effort — typically associated with implementing an ERP solution, manufacturers must carefully calculate ROI to determine the worthiness of the system as a whole, its specific features and the modules that will prove most valuable.
+Given the significant investment typically associated with implementing an ERP solution, manufacturers must carefully calculate ROI to determine the worthiness of the system as a whole, its specific features, and the modules that will prove most valuable.

-The ROI of an ERP implementation can be measured in terms of increased efficiency, reduced operational costs, improved productivity, enhanced decision-making capabilities or any other metric that a manufacturer values as a worthwhile return.
-These evaluations should consider both tangible benefits, like reduced labor costs, and intangible benefits, like improved employee morale.
-Benefits that don’t directly increase profitability may nevertheless contribute to long-term business strength.
+The ROI of an ERP implementation can be measured in terms of increased efficiency, reduced operational costs, improved productivity, enhanced decision-making capabilities, or any other metric that a manufacturer values as a worthwhile return.
+These evaluations should consider both tangible benefits, such as reduced labor costs, and intangible benefits, like improved employee morale.

 By selecting an ERP with customizable compliance and regulation settings, manufacturers can automatically enhance their ability to mitigate risks and avoid penalties, allowing them to remain confident that they are conducting their business properly and effectively.
 For example, some ERP systems let companies automatically track changes in international trade laws or environmental regulations.
 This means that as regulations change, manufacturers can more easily update their processes to comply with new standards.